labordus/utilia/doc/guides/index.rst

    * Seamless interoperability amongst components, when such interoperability is desirable and meaningful.

-The modules library currently provides the following:

-   * Useful, portable data structures, such as ordered dictionaries.

-   * Awareness of the standard filesystem layouts of various operating systems; reporting of standard paths to configuration information, application data stores, temporary spaces, saved documents, etc....

-Much more functionality is planned (and already exists as less polished, unreleased code).
-This includes:

-   * Enhanced support for finding and utilizing localization resources, such as translations.

-   * Generic tester functions, which may be used with testing frameworks or for other purposes.

-   * Unified parsing of command-line and config file options.

 Scripts Collection
 ------------------

-The collected scripts serve a wide variety of purposes, but the following features in common:
+The collected scripts serve a wide variety of purposes, but have the following features in common:

    * Written in Python with the same compatibility level as the